 Mr.-Doub: It is immaterial when the interrogatory is served -- what is important is that the minimum time lag to answer 30 days is not running before the defendant has been served.
 You have taken care of that in lines 24-27.
-What difference loss it make to the defendant whether the interrogatory is served with the complaint or 10 days later.
+What difference loes it make to the defendant whether the interrogatory is served With the complaint or 10 days later.

-What is important is when he has to answer and he doesn't have to doesn't have
+What is important is when he has to answer and he doesn't have to dnswer the minimum period, unless there is a court order, until 30 days after he has been served.

 Prof. Sacks: I wish it were taken care of.
-But I don't think it is.
+But I don t think it is.
 Bert suggests it run from the service of complaint and summons and the rule as it was, and as I have revised it, makes it run from commencement of the action.